MENU back

 Bigelow Hollow State Park, Union

-Mountain Laurel.
-Connecticut’s State Flower is everywhere in the state, as only seems appropriate, but one of the great displays anywhere can be found in Union’s Bigelow Hollow State Park and Nipmuck State Forest.
-Here you’ll find a mile-long Mountain Laurel Sanctuary where the plants reach heights of 15 to 20 feet.
+Connecticut’s State Flower the Mountain Laurel is everywhere in the state, which is only appropriate.
+However, one of the greatest displays can be found in Union’s Bigelow Hollow State Park and Nipmuck State Forest.
+Here, you’ll find a mile-long Mountain Laurel Sanctuary where the plants reach heights of 15 to 20 feet.
 First planted in 1935 by the Civilian Conservation Corps, the Sanctuary offers spots for picnicking and joyful contemplation as well.

 learn more